sheldonh/calculation/README.md

 Even so, the demonstration project shows how two very different APIs can be explored independently without disruption of the acceptance tests, because the acceptance tests are decoupled from the interface of the solution implementations.
-Surely, nobody designing the acceptance tests could have predicted that a developer would try to implement the `calculation-crazy-api` solution, which incurs all the complexity of a state machine without any of the benefit of a reverse polish calculator.
+Surely, nobody designing the acceptance tests could have predicted that a developer would try to implement the `calculation-crazy-idea` solution, which incurs all the complexity of a state machine without any of the benefit of a reverse polish calculator.
 Nevertheless, it serves to highlight the extent to which completely different and highly incompatible solution implementation interfaces can be safely explored completely independently of each other.